sensible-hq/sensible-docs/internal-doc-guidelines.md

 ### Publishing the docs to readme

 To publish the markdown docs in this repository to ReadMe.io at https://docs.sensible.so/docs, commit to main.
-This triggers Github Actions that perform actions conditionally, such as syncing the API reference, syncing the guide docs, checking links, and styling images.
+This triggers GitHub Actions that perform actions conditionally, such as syncing the API reference, syncing the guide docs, checking links, and styling images.